Henri Salmide

-Henri Salmide (13 November 1919 – 23 February 2010), named Heinz Stahlschmidt at birth, was a German naval officer who, in August 1944, refused to blow up the port of Bordeaux, France when so ordered by his superiors during World War II.
+Henri Salmide (born Heinz Stahlschmidt, 13 November 1919 – 23 February 2010) was a German naval officer who, in August 1944, refused to blow up the port of Bordeaux, France when so ordered by his superiors during World War II.
 Instead, he blew up the bunker containing the ordnance that had been stock-piled for the purpose of destroying the port.

 Early life

 Salmide was born in Dortmund, Germany.
 He joined Nazi Germany's Kriegsmarine in 1939 and was trained in demolitions, becoming an expert in defusing British naval mines.
 While serving in the Navy, he survived the sinkings of three warships on which he was serving.

 Bordeaux, 1944

 Salmide was stationed in Bordeaux, the largest port in France, when Allied forces closed in during August 1944.
 On 19 August 1944 he was ordered to destroy the city's entire port infrastructure, stretching across seven miles, with explosives—a plan intended to prevent the use of the port to reinforce Allied forces spreading through the country in the weeks following the D-Day invasion.
 In 1977, Salmide spoke about the incident in an interview with Reuters.
 He recalled, "My family were Huguenots, and I acted according to my Christian conscience, I could not accept that the port would be wantonly destroyed when the war was clearly lost."
 On 22 August 1944, four days before the planned destruction of the port, he blew up the munitions depot where the Germans had stored 4,000 fuses to be used in destroying the port.
 Salmide "laid strips of dynamite inside the supply bunker filled with demolition hardware and thousands of pounds of ordnance and watched as the city shook from the huge explosion."
 Salmide's actions killed approximately 50 Germans, but were credited with saving an estimated 3,500 civilians.

 Salmide's actions were credited not only with saving thousands of civilian lives, but also with saving France's most important harbor and preserving a stable platform for the region's post-war economic recovery.

 After the detonation, Salmide presented himself to the French resistance and reported what he had done.
 The resistance hid him from the German forces who had branded him a traitor and ordered that he be arrested or shot on sight.
 Salmide spent the last months of the war in hiding with a French woman whose grandson, Alain Moga, would later serve as Bordeaux's deputy mayor.
 He hid from both the Gestapo and French police and later recalled that French officials nearly shot him after the war because of his German military service.